 Poland corporate banking options

 Healy Consultants will be happy to secure a corporate bank account in Poland.
-Our expert corporate banking division will project manage and prepare all required due diligence documentation and submit them to our Client’s preferred bank in Poland.
-Where possible, Healy Consultants will attend bank interviews on our Client’s behalf and assist with applying to the full range of corporate banking services available in Poland.
-Kindly read below for further details regarding Poland banking system and our secure Poland corporate banking services.
+Our expert corporate banking division will prepare all required due diligence documentation and submit them to our Client’s preferred bank in Poland.
+When possible, Healy Consultants will attend bank interviews on our Client’s behalf and assist in applying to the full range of corporate banking services available.
+Kindly read below for further details on the Polish banking system and our corporate banking services.

 Poland corporate banking options

 - Poland’s banking sector is one of the rather unknown great-performers in the EU.
-Its soundness is attested by its significant return on equity (ROE) recorded on average at 10,4% in 2014, according to the Ministry of Treasury;
+Its soundness is attested by its significant return on equity (ROE) recorded on average at 9.9% in 2016, according to the European Banking Federation

 - While Poland boasts mature banking sector, most of the banking institutions in the country are foreign-owned.
 International banks present in Poland include i) Deutsche Bank; ii) ING Bank Śląski SA and iii) Societe Generale SA.
 Generally, most banking groups originate from either Germany or France;